Last updated on March 25th, 2025

 MAKE CAKE

-- Add in egg yolks and beat together until light and fluffy.
+- Cream together butter and sugar.
+Add in egg yolks, vanilla, and lemon extract and beat together until light and fluffy.

-- Pour in buttermilk, oil, vanilla and lemon extract.
-Zest orange and add to batter and mix together until just combined.
+- Pour in buttermilk and mix until just combined.

 - Pour 1/3 of the batter into each of the (3) greased cake pans.
 Bake for 25-28 minutes.
 Place toothpick in center comes out clean.
 Allow the cakes to cool before frosting them.